arnested/go-version-action/README.md

 ![Log of running action](docs/action-run.png)

-If you want do matrix test of all Go versions from your minimally supported version up to the latest released version we need to do a bit more.
+If you want do a matrix test of all Go versions from your minimally supported version up to the latest released version we need to do a bit more.